 This library has one of the finest genealogical collections in the Southeast and an online guide to the Genealogy Collection is available.

 - Microfilms of the U. S. Federal Census from 1790 to 1930 and their extant printed indexes are available, along with the immigration indexes for New York, Philadelphia, Boston, New Orleans, Galveston, and Baltimore.

 - Additional extensive print, microfilm and microfiche resources are available.

 - In the book area, you will find most standard immigration indexes as well as substantial collections on most states, Canada, and the British Isles.

 - There are also thousands of family and county histories in the book collection.

-- Genealogy classes are also available, such as “Tracing Your Ancestors” and information on these can be found on the CFGS Calendar or call the Library’s Genealogy Center at (407) 835-835-7323 for a schedule of classes and how to enroll.
+- Genealogy classes are also held weekly, such as “Tracing Your Ancestors” and DNA, and information on these can be found on the CFGS Calendar or call the Library’s Genealogy Center at (407) 835-835-7323 for a schedule of classes and how to enroll.